-Arizona district combines
+Arizona district combines online with on-campus

 Let’s get physical